eth-ait/hci-project-group-11/README.md

 - energy: intensity and activity
 - danceability: suitability for dancing

-We conducted a survey asking users to rate 3 songs based on these attributes.
+We conducted a survey using a web form.
 The results were as follows:

 ![](img/survey_avg.png?s=300)
 ![](img/survey_stddev.png?s=300)